 The sun is one of the most valuable power sources available.
-Georgia Power is committed to advancing solar technology and using reliable, cost-effective, renewable energy sources that work best in our state.
+We are committed to advancing solar technology and using the reliable, cost-effective, renewable energy sources that work best in our state.

 In this approach, electricity is converted directly from solar energy through solar cells known as photovoltaic cells – "photo" for light and "voltaic" for energy.
 Normally mounted on the roof or in a location with maximum sun exposure, the photovoltaic (PV) array components convert energy from the sun into electric current to power appliances and other household devices.
 A PV system requires little maintenance and can produce power for more than 20 years.